Tiny Case Study: A Mom Fights Eczema With Gut Health Insights

 “I really can’t emphasize the positive impact this has had on us in a totally unexpected way,” Chloe added.

 The biggest win?
-Chloe’s kids can now just enjoy being kids—free from the discomfort of eczema or the anxiety of food sensitivities.
-She hopes these early interventions will support their immune systems and overall wellness, allowing them to thrive in everything they do.
+Chloe’s kids can now just enjoy being kids, free from the discomfort of eczema or the anxiety of food sensitivities.
+She hopes these early interventions continue to support their immune systems and overall wellness, allowing them to thrive in everything they do.

 Answers from the inside out

 As Chloe and Luke learned firsthand, gut imbalances can greatly impact eczema.
 When they moved beyond skin treatments and focused on the root cause—gut imbalances—they finally found relief for Carmen and Charlie.
-Tiny Health’s Gut Health Test gave them the insights they needed.
-And with personalized recommendations, they saw lasting improvements in their kids' gut, skin, and overall well-being.
+Tiny Health’s Baby Gut Health Test gave them the insights they needed.
+And with personalized recommendations, they saw lasting improvements in their kids' gut, skin, and general health.

 If you’re dealing with eczema in your family and looking for answers beyond the surface, explore how gut health could be the missing link.
 Find out if your baby's gut microbes might be at the root of their eczema.
 Tiny Health’s Eczema Gut Rebalance membership provides valuable, science-backed insights into your child's unique gut microbiome.